craizytech/AirBnB_clone/web_static/README.md

-This folder contains the html css part
+This folder contains the AirBnB web static implementation.